JLLLinn/IronmanCoding/Process and a Homemade Shell!/Readme.txt

-This program is a homemade shell with basic functions, implemented using process
+This program is my homemade shell with basic functions, implemented using process.
 To compile: "make clean" --> "make"

 1. change directory: "cd xxx"